LorenzoValente3/Deep-Learning-Models/README.md

 In contrast with the previous _Standard Autoencoder_, the final part of the *encoder* structure bottleneck has two Dense layers: `self.encoded_mean` and `self.encoded_var`, respectively.
 In this case, we need a two-dimensional mean and variance as well.
 These two layers are used for the *sampling trick implementation*, which help us to impose multi-gaussian distribution on the latent space.
 A `Lambda Layer` is created.
-It takes both of the previous two layers and measures them to the latent space dimension, via the `self.sampling` implemented function (_Reparametrization trick_).
+It takes both of the previous two dense layers and measures them to the latent space dimension, via the `self.sampling` implemented function (_Reparametrization trick_).
 The sampling creates a structure that is a mixture of multiple Gaussian distributions.
-The remaining part of the encoder architecture is built in perfect analogy with the previous standard autoencoder as well as the _Decoder_ architecture.
+The remaining part of the encoder architecture is built in perfect analogy with the previous standard autoencoder as well as the _decoder_ architecture.

 #### Results
 In analogy with the previous implementation, plotted below are the distribution of labelled data in its two-latent dimension space, as well as model score losses.
-The model has been considered both with and without the classifier for the decompression part.
+To visualize the results in the latent space, an encoder model structure has been built.
-To visualize the results in the latent space model for the encoder structure is built.
+The model implemented has been considered both with and without the classifier for the decompression part.
 In this case, the distribution of images in latent space is _point clouds_.
-The reason for this is that we apply a Gaussian mixture model to the latent space, resulting in K-different point clouds that represent one digit each.
+This is because we apply a Gaussian mixture model to the latent space, resulting in K-different point clouds that represent one digit each.
 Model score losses converge at high epochs as expected.

 | VAE without classifier                                                                            | VAE with classifier         |